yanelyluna/personal-site/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  I'm currently working on my social service and looking for new oportunities now that I'm about to finish college!
+  I'm currently looking for new oportunities now that I have just finished college!
 show_outro: true
 outro: |
   <i class="fas fa-mug-hot pr2"></i>If my blog has helped you, you can [buy me a coffee](https://ko-fi.com/)!